 However, what they can’t protect you from is when that data leaves the cloud to interact with other systems.
 Security breaches are rarely caused by inadequate cloud data protection.
 They’re caused by humans.
 Stolen login credentials, disgruntled employees, accidental deletions, insecure Wi-Fi connections, and other employee mishaps put your data at risk.

-- Deploy Multi-Factor Authentication (MFA)- Also known as two-factor authentication, to ensure that only authorized personnel can log in to your cloud apps and access that sensitive data.
-MFA is one of the cheapest but most effective ways of keeping would-be hackers from accessing your cloud applications.
-Most IT security experts will tell you that it’s negligent if you DON’T implement MFA.
+- Deploy Multi-Factor Authentication (MFA): Also known as two-factor authentication, ensures that only authorized personnel can log in to your cloud apps and access sensitive data.
+MFA is relatively inexpensive and one of the most effective ways of keeping would-be hackers from accessing your cloud applications.
+At this point, most IT security experts will tell you that it is negligent if you DON’T implement MFA.

-- Monitor, log, and analyze user activities with automated solutions to detect intruders– Real-time monitoring and analysis of user activities can help you spot irregularities that deviate from standard usage patterns.
-These abnormal activities could indicate a breach in your system, so catching them early can catch hackers in their tracks and allow you time to fix security issues before they cause mayhem.
+- Monitor, Log, and Analyze User Activities: Real-time monitoring and analysis of user activities can help you spot irregularities that deviate from standard usage patterns.
+These abnormal activities could indicate a breach in your system, so catching them early can stop hackers in their tracks and afford you the time to fix security issues before they cause mayhem.

-- Create a comprehensive offboarding process to protect against departing employees- When employees leave your company, make sure they can no longer access your systems, data, customer information, and intellectual properties.
+- Create a Comprehensive Offboarding Process: When employees leave your company, make sure they can no longer access your systems, data, customer information, and intellectual properties.
 Since each employee would likely have access to many different cloud applications and platforms, you need to ensure that all access rights for each departing employee are revoked.
 If you can’t manage this internally, you should consider outsourcing this task to an MSP who can properly set up, implement, and maintain this process for you.

-- Regularly provide anti-phishing training for employees– More times than not, employee mishaps are the reason your cloud data is at risk.
+- Regularly Provide Anti-Phishing Training for Employees: More often than not, employee mishaps are the reason your cloud data is at risk.
 Hackers can gain access to secure information by stealing employees’ login credentials through techniques such as phishing, spoofing websites, and social media spying.
-Offering ongoing training is the best way to prevent employees from falling victims to these scams and compromising your company’s sensitive data.
+Offering ongoing training is the best way to keep employees up-to-date on the latest tactics and prevent employees from falling victim to these scams and compromising your company’s sensitive data.

-- Consider cloud to cloud backup solutions– Most cloud providers, including Microsoft, do store deleted data for a short period, including your Office 365 data.
-Be sure to check with your cloud provider to determine what this time frame is, and if there are fees to restore this data (when possible to retrieve it).
-Businesses that must abide by strict regulations or are concerned with being held liable due to missing or corrupted data are turning to cloud to cloud back up solutions.
+- Consider Cloud-to-Cloud Backup Solutions: Most cloud providers, including Microsoft, do store deleted data for a short period of time, including your Office 365 data.
+Be sure to check with your cloud provider to determine what this time frame is, and if there are related fees to restore this data (when possible to retrieve it).
+Businesses that must abide by strict regulations or are concerned with being held liable due to missing or corrupted data are turning to cloud-to-cloud backup solutions.

-In general, cloud computing is a much more cost-effective option, and it’s more secure if you take the right precautions.
+In general, cloud computing is a much more cost-effective and secure option if you take the right precautions.
 Following industry best practices in selecting, installing, provisioning, and managing cloud services can help you get the most out of cloud computing while maintaining a high level of security to protect your sensitive data.

-Data-Tech can help you design a comprehensive cloud computing strategy that ties all the pieces together, and even provide ongoing management to make sure you’re protected.
-Give us a call if you would like more information on how we can help!
+Data-Tech can help you design a comprehensive cloud computing strategy that ties all the pieces together.
+We even provide ongoing management to make sure you’re protected.
+Give us a call at (813)872-8011 or email us at firstname.lastname@example.org if you would like more information on how we can help!